Volunteering for Adults

 - Administrative volunteers may assist staff with the many administrative details in the office.
 Tasks may include copying and filing documents, answering phones, collating or mailing.
 Bi-lingual Spanish speakers are strongly encouraged to apply.

 Each session will be held at our Chicago office at 833 W. Chicago.
-To become a volunteer with Horizon Hospice & Palliative Care, all new volunteers are required to attend all five evenings or their equivalent.
+To become a volunteer with Horizon Hospice & Palliative Care, volunteers must attend all of the required orientation sessions OR their equivalent

 Note that a shorter training program is required and will be provided for volunteers coming from other hospice programs.
 To participate in this shorter training program, documentation of previous training is required.